Get The Help You Need (504) 586-5200

 August 26th, 2016

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Surgical Errors on Friday, August 26, 2016.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Surgical Errors on Friday, August 26, 2016.

 Now that a highly respected study by medical researchers indicates that medical negligence is the third leading cause of death in the country, public awareness of the problem is hopefully growing.
 The crisis indicates an industry-wide scandal that the medical industry must work to reverse.
 Up until the release of those statistics, the medical and insurance industries had monopolized legislative influence in many states.
 The industry’s lobbyists had compelled state lawmakers in many states, including in Louisiana, to pass anti-consumer, restrictive laws limiting mercilessly what innocent medical victims or their families could collect in cases of serious medical malpractice.